dinesh-it/Github-Youtrack-Check/README.md

 export PR_BRANCH_YT_CHECK='PRODUCTION*=CLUSTER-*'
 export DISABLE_CHECK_API=1
 ```

-#### YOUTRACK_MATCH_KEY
-Regular expresion used to extract youtrack ticket from the commit message. $1 will be considered as a ticket number from the given regular expression.

 #### YOUTRACK_TOKEN
 YouTrack permanent token.
 Refer [Create a Permanent Token](https://www.jetbrains.com/help/youtrack/standalone/Manage-Permanent-Token.html#obtain-permanent-token) at youtrack help section to create one.